nicolas800/pedasm/README.md

 # pedasm
-A 32 bit Window disassembler
+A 32 bit Windows disassembler

+This is a 1998 c++ project that is not maintained any more.

+see original readme.txt